MARALB83/smartcab/README.md

 ### Summary

 The smartcab project was done as part of Udacity's Machine Learning Engineer Nanodegree.
-This README file describes the coding infrastrucutre and how to install the initial coding templates.
+This README file describes the coding infrastructure and how to install the initial coding templates.

 Additional project description can be found on the **_project_description.md_** file inside this repository.